We all know swimming is a great form of exercise… but just how many calories can you burn while swimming? A TON!

 - Focus: Increase your heart rate to burn more calories

 - 6 x 50 Kick (with fins)

 Main Set: (x4 times)

 - 1 x 200 Pull (with paddles)

 - 4 x 50 Freestyle (with fins) (descend #1-4)

 For more tips like this, follow MySwimPro on YouTube!

-Start your free 7-day trial of the ELITE Membership and unlock unlimited swim workouts, personal training plans, analytics and more!
+Start your free 30-day trial of our ELITE Membership and unlock unlimited Workouts, personal Training Plans, Analytics and more!